-However, more recent work has countered this claim, citing that the 2008 study was biased in its selection of studies reviewed, and that it did not include relevant studies that demonstrated the superiority of trauma-focused treatment.
-Researchers encouraged further inquiry into testing the specific components of PTSD treatments, such as exposure and cognitive restructuring, to determine which are truly mechanisms of therapeutic change in PTSD13.
+However, more recent research has questioned this claim, claiming that the 2008 study showed bias in the selection of studies reviewed and overlooked relevant research demonstrating the superiority of trauma-focused treatments.
+These researchers argue for further research into the specific components of PTSD treatments, such as exposure techniques and cognitive restructuring, to determine their role as genuine mechanisms of therapeutic change in PTSD.

 Which Treatment Is Best for You?

-The literature appears to show that trauma-focused treatments that include some form of exposure and cognitive restructuring have the strongest evidence to support their use as a front-line treatment for PTSD.
+The available literature suggests that trauma-focused treatments using exposure techniques and cognitive restructuring have the strongest evidence to support their use as primary treatments for PTSD.

-As a consumer of mental health resources, be aware of and honor your own preferences for treatment and find a provider who allows you to feel comfortable engaging in any type of therapy.
+As a consumer of mental health resources, it is important to be aware of and respect your own treatment preferences.
+Seek a provider who will create an environment in which you feel comfortable engaging in therapy, regardless of the approach chosen.